 The University of Washington can help you learn more.

-The UW offers two certificate programs related to the field.
-The new Certificate in UX & Visual Interface Design is designed for professionals with some basic knowledge of graphic design or front-end development who want to learn how to create rich interactive experiences.
-The Certificate in User-Centered Design is for mid-career professionals who have expertise in design or a related field and want UX-specific training.
+The Certificate in UX & Visual Interface Design is designed for professionals with some basic knowledge of graphic design or front-end development who want to get started in UX design.

-For those looking for graduate-level training in UX theories and methods, there’s also the Master of Human-Computer Interaction & Design (MHCI+D) and the Master of Science in Human Centered Design & Engineering (HCDE).
+For those looking for graduate-level training in UX theories and methods, the Certificate in User-Centered Design is a graduate certificate program for professionals with experience in design or a related field who want UX-specific training.
+There’s also the Master of Human-Computer Interaction & Design (MHCI+D) and the Master of Science in Human Centered Design & Engineering (HCDE).
 The MHCI+D is an intensive, one-year program, and the HCDE program provides flexibility for people who want to earn a degree while continuing to work full- or part-time.